turingschool/front-end-curriculum/lessons/redux-first-look.md

 Notice we have a skeleton setup with components, a little css, an our index.js and html files.

-Run `npm start` to confirm everything is working.
+Run `npm install` and then `npm start` to confirm everything is working.

 #### Step 2: Write our First Reducer